Bubobubobubobubo/sardine/docs/sardine_doc/src/configuration/superdirt.md

 # SuperCollider / SuperDirt

-The `default_superdirt.scd` is your default **SuperDirt** configuration. **SuperDirt** is the nickname of a very powerful audio engine used by some live coding libraries like **Sardine**.
+The `default_superdirt.scd` is your default **SuperDirt** configuration. **SuperDirt** is the nickname of a very powerful audio engine used by some live coding libraries like **TidalCycles** or **Sardine**.
 By default, this file will specify **where to look for audio samples** or **how many inputs and outputs** your system must use.

 You must edit it manually if you are willing to change anything to it.
 This is outside of the reach of **Sardine** and it is preferable to let the user decide for the most suitable configuration.
 The [SuperDirt](https://github.com/musikinformatik/SuperDirt) repository is a good place to start, especially the `hacks/` folder.
 It will teach you how to edit and configure **SuperDirt** to your liking. **SuperDirt** was initially conceived for [TidalCycles](https://tidalcycles.org/).
 You will find a great amount of customization options on their website too!

+## Loading audio samples

 Here is an example showing of how to load more audio samples to play with: